 Let Your Nurse Know Your Wishes

 Once you do decide who you want in your room, let your nurse know that you don’t want any extra visitors so we can do our best to screen them.
-But the best way to prevent unwanted visitors is to refrain from posting on social media or announcing where you are to people that you don’t want involved.
+But the best way to prevent unwanted visitors is to refrain from posting on social media or announcing where you are to people who you don’t want involved.

 - Related Read: Stop Worrying, We’ve Got it Covered: The 6 Things Labor and Delivery Nurses Wish You’d Let Go Of